markcurtis1970/graph-gcinspector/README.md

 -rw-r--r--   1 mark  staff       0 26 Feb 13:45 cms.out
 ```

 In this example the logs only had G1 events so we only have output in the `g1.out` file.
-(Note the output names are set in the script but you cna change them eaisly if you like)
+(Note the output names are set in the script but you can change them eaisly if you like)

 The content of the file should look something like this: